 As with every program year, the County does its best to estimate one-year goals that will be accomplished through various programs and projects.
 As shown in the table above, the County's affordable housing goals did not come to fruition this past program year.
-This year marked the fifth full year of the County's owner-occupied rehab program being offered.
-The County is pleased with its progress as it assisted 2 homeowners in addressing health/safety issues and code violations.
-Since "reintroducing" the rehab program, the County has now assisted 22 low-income homeowners with correct health and safety issues over the past 5 years.
+This year marked the sixth full year of the County's owner-occupied rehab program being offered.
+The County is pleased with its progress as it assisted 6 homeowners in addressing health/safety issues and code violations.
+Since "re-introducing" the rehab program, the County has now assisted 28 low-income homeowners with correct health and safety issues over the past 6 years.

-The County continued to use HOME monies to fund its GAP loan program in FY 21/22.
-Only 1 First Time Homebuyer loan was closed during this last year, while we had proposed a one year goal of 5 in our Annual Action Plan, so only half of what we had anticipated.
-This was most likely a result of the ongoing pandemic, extremely high home prices and rising interest rates.
-It should also be noted that the County utilizes additional HOME monies to fund their CHDO that actually purchases these units, rehabs them and then they then turn into homebuyer assistance loans.
-The County has operated this program since 1994, and this marks its 28th year of successfully assisting first time homebuyers in the County.
+The County continued to use HOME monies to fund its GAP loan program in FY 22/23.
+Only 1 First Time Homebuyer loan was closed during this last year, while we had proposed a one year goal of 5 in our Annual Action Plan.
+The current housing market is extremely difficult as the county is seeing extremely high home prices and rising interest rates that have not been seen in many years.

 The shortfall in the tables above stems from "projects" that are in progress and have not been completed yet due to a variety of reasons.
 We do anticipate some of these projects being reported in the next program year; however, as of this date no accomplishments can be reported as they have not been completed.
-Victory Gardens project is 98% complete and occupancy will be occurring in the next few months thus will be reported next year.
-This project will provide 49 affordable housing units to homeless veterans.
-Unfortunately, the other large scale affordable housing project (Irwin Village) was cancelled.
+Below is summary of those projects that make up the majority of goals in the table identified above: